LEAD: Min-Max Optimization from a Physical Perspective: Introduction

 \section{Introduction}

 Much of the advances in traditional machine learning can be attributed to the success of gradient-based methods.
-Modern machine learning formulations such as GANs \citep{goodfellow2014generative}, multi-task learning, and multi-agent settings~\citep{sener2018multi} in reinforcement learning~\citep{bu2008comprehensive} require joint optimization of two or more objectives.
-In these \textit{game} settings, best practices and methods developed for single-objective optimization perform poorly ~\citep{mescheder2017numerics, balduzzi2018mechanics,gidel2019negative}.
-Notably, they exhibit rotational dynamics about the \textit{Nash Equilibria}~\citep{mescheder2017numerics}, which can slow down convergence.
-Recent work in game optimization~\citep{wang2019solving, mazumdar2019finding, mescheder2017numerics, balduzzi2018mechanics,abernethy2019last,loizou2020stochastic} demonstrates that intuitively introducing additional second-order terms in the optimization algorithm, helps to suppress these rotations, thereby improving convergence.
-Despite their relative success in many settings, further improvements require a systematic understanding of games dynamics.
+Modern machine learning systems such as GANs \citep{goodfellow2014generative}, multi-task learning, and multi-agent settings~\citep{sener2018multi} in reinforcement learning~\citep{bu2008comprehensive} require joint optimization of two or more objectives which can often be formulated as games.
+In these \textit{game} settings, best practices and methods developed for single-objective optimization are observed to perform noticeably poorly~\citep{mescheder2017numerics, balduzzi2018mechanics, gidel2019negative}.
+Specifically, they exhibit rotational dynamics in parameter space about the \textit{Nash Equilibria}~\citep{mescheder2017numerics}, slowing down convergence.
+Recent work in game optimization~\citep{wang2019solving, mazumdar2019finding, mescheder2017numerics, balduzzi2018mechanics,abernethy2019last,loizou2020stochastic} demonstrates that introducing additional second-order terms in the optimization algorithm helps to suppress these rotations, thereby improving convergence.

 Taking inspiration from recent work in single-objective optimization that re-derives existing accelerated methods from a variational perspective~\citep{wibisono2016variational, wilson2016lyapunov}, in this work, we adopt a similar approach in the context of games.
-By likening the gradient-based optimization of two-player (zero-sum) games to the dynamics of a particular physical system, we introduce new forces that help curb the rotations.
-We then leverage the principle of least action from physics to discover an efficient (ordinary differential equation) ODE for game optimization.
-Finally, we discretize these continuous-time dynamics to derive our novel second-order game optimization algorithm, \textit{Least Action Dynamics (LEAD)}.
+To do so, we borrow formalism from physics by likening the gradient-based optimization of two-player (zero-sum) games to the dynamics of a system where we introduce relevant forces that helps curb these rotations.
+We consequently utilize the dynamics of this resultant system to propose our novel second-order optimizer for games, \textit{LEAD}.

-Next, by using Lyapunov and spectral analysis, we demonstrate linear convergence of our optimizer (LEAD) in both continuous and discrete-time settings for the bilinear min-max game.
-In terms of empirical performance, LEAD achieves an FID score of 11.2 on CIFAR-10 image generation, outperforming existing methods such as BigGAN~\citep{brock2018large} which is approximately 30-times larger than our baseline ResNet architecture.
+Next, using Lyapunov and spectral analysis, we demonstrate linear convergence of our optimizer (LEAD) in both continuous and discrete-time settings for a class of quadratic min-max games.
+In terms of empirical performance, LEAD achieves an FID of 10.49 on CIFAR-10 image generation, outperforming existing baselines such as BigGAN~\citep{brock2018large}, which is approximately 30-times larger than our baseline ResNet architecture.